Christos Aravidis: AEK Athens

 On 31 January 2014, besides the rumours for PAOK and Panathinaikos, Aravidis decided to play for AEK Athens in Football League at the end of 2013-14 season by signing a three years' contract, when the team was in Football League and since then is a first team option.
 Aravidis at the end of 2014-15 season, in the few minutes that he played against Alimos, typically secured the lead in the list of scorers of the Southern Group of the Football League, with 13 goals.
-On 22 August 2015, in a 3–0 home game against Platanias scored his first goal in Greek Super League with AEK.
+On 22 August 2015, in a 3–0 home game against Platanias scored his first goal in Super League Greece with AEK Athens.

 "Fans will be satisfied if we win the championship.
 We want the best possible result.
 If we continue to work hard we'll manage something.
 Our targets are the Greek Cup and the championship.
-AEK Athens is a huge club and we returned where we belong to.
+AEK Athens are a huge club and we returned where we belong to.
 The match against PAOK is a big game that all fans should enjoy it.
 We'll try for the best.
 It's always nice to play with full stands" Aravidis said.
-On 23 September 2015, he opened the score in an away derby game against PAOK, but his club could not avoid the defeat.
-Christos Aravidis is set to become the next AEK player to sign a new deal at the club.
-AEK are set to offer Christos Aravidis a new deal. as are very pleased with Aravidis's displays, with the current one expiring in 2017.
+On 23 September 2015, he opened the score in an away derby game against PAOK, but his club still lost.
+Christos Aravidis is due a new contract as his current one expires at the end of 2017.

-On 20 December 2016, in a home Super League game against PAS Giannina was then sent off in the 10th minute of the game after headbutting Thodoris Berios in the chest.
+On 20 December 2016, in a home match against PAS Giannina he was then sent off in the 10th minute of the game after headbutting Thodoris Berios in the chest.
 On 12 March 2017 he scored the last goal of AEK in the 3–0 home "double-headed eagle" derby against PAOK.
 On 6 April 2017 he scored the second goal in his club effort to win a place in season playoffs sealing a 2–0 away win against Platanias F.C.

-On 7 June 2017, AEK officially announced that the contract of international striker will be solved.
+On 7 June 2017, AEK Athens officially announced that the contract of international striker was solved.
 Aravidis had 96 appearances (34 goals, 9 assists) in all competitions with the club.